Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

 - Buy your own.
-While you are in the supermarket take the chance to stock up on water (buy a big bottle to refill your smaller ones), cans of beer (much cheaper than from a bar) and bottles of wine and port (to take home or drink back in your hotel room).
+While you are in the supermarket take the chance to stock up on water (buy a big bottle to refill your smaller ones), cans of beer (much cheaper than from a bar), and bottles of wine and port (to take home or drink back in your hotel room).

 - Be prepared to raise the budget a little for a special treat.

-- Be open-minded and be prepared to try local specialties.
+- Be open-minded and try local specialties.

 © 2018 Liz Westwood